zhengshuai1/rotools/README.md

 ## Install

-Put the root folder of this repo in `ROTOOLS_ROOT` dir.
+Put the root folder of this repo in `ROTOOLS_ROOT` dir, here `ROTOOLS_ROOT` represents the actual path of RoTools root folder, like `/home/dzp/rotools`

 Add `export PYTHONPATH=${PYTHONPATH}:ROTOOLS_ROOT` into the bashrc file.

-You may need to `source ~/.bashrc` for new terminal.
+You may need to `source ~/.bashrc` for new terminals.

 ## Submodules